The honest pricing bands

 Refresh vs full rebuild

-If your existing WordPress site is mostly working but feeling tired, a refresh can save 40–60% of a full rebuild's cost.
+If your existing WordPress site is mostly working but feeling tired, a refresh can save 40-60% of a full rebuild's cost.
 We cover the trade-off in detail in website refresh vs rebuild and link practical scopes in website redesign.
+Local businesses can see the same pricing applied on our Ipswich web design page.

 Frequently asked questions